dongilchung/image-quality-eeg-eyetracking/README.md

 # image-quality-eeg-eyetracking
 This repository contains the data and analysis scripts used for our study on EEG and eye-tracking metrics, including saccades, blinks, and pupil size dynamics.
+This dataset and the associated scripts provide a comprehensive foundation for replicating our statistical analyses and generating the figures presented in the publication.

+## Repository Structure and Detailed Contents
-The data is meticulously organized and processed to facilitate statistical analyses and visualizations.
-Below, you will find a detailed description of the contents in each folder, including the scripts used for data processing, analysis, and figure generation.
+The repository is organized into three main folders: 0_data/, 1_figure/, and 2_analysis/.
+Below is a detailed description of the contents in each folder, including the scripts used for data processing, analysis, and figure generation.
-## Folder Structure and Contents

 ### Folder ```0_data```:
+This folder contains the raw and pre-processed data files, including EEG, eye-tracking, and behavioral data.
 - ```Behavior_vivid.mat```: This is behavior data for vividness block.
 - ```Behavior_valence.mat```: This is behavior data for valence block.
 - ```Behavior_arousal.mat```: This is behavior data for arousal block.